pycon-mentored-sprints/mentored-sprints.dev/faq.md

           You definitely can.
 Mentored Sprints are designed to provide support and opportunities to beginners and experienced folks alike.
 We cover beginners friendly workshops and provide a set of resources to get you started.
       - question: I am not a developer/software engineer/coder can I participate?
         answer: >-
           Absolutely!
 We want to dismantle the idea that only code contributions matter.
-We make sure folks with diverse background have success opportunities at each sprint.
+We make sure folks with diverse backgrounds have success opportunities at each sprint.
 If you are a writer, designer, project manager, lawyer or whatever your current career is you are welcome and we will make sure this is a meaningful experience for you.
       - question: Can I partner with you to run a Mentored Sprint for my community/event/project?
         answer: >-
           We are always happy to partner with folks interested in running Mentored Sprints.
 However, we are a small bunch of very busy folks so it is not always possible.
 Please reach out using our contact form here and we can discuss this further.